Conflict Of Interest

 • Paid lectures

 Financial conflicts of interest can be personal as well as institutional.
-Personal conflict of interest occurs when a contributor involved in the publication process either receives an amount of money or expects to receive some financial help (including any other financial benefits such as patents or stocks, gifts or services) that may impact the work related to a specific publication.
-More importantly, in academic research, such financial relationships can lead to institutional conflicts of interest (COIs) because the economic interests of the institution or institutional representatives may unsuitably affect the decision-making process.
+Personal conflict of interest occurs when an individual involved in the publication process receives or expects to receive financial benefits (such as patents, stocks, gifts or services) that may influence their work on a specific publication.
+In academic research, such financial relationships can create institutional conflicts of interest (COIs), where the economic interests of the institution or its representatives may impact the decision-making process.

 Non-financial competing interests include (but are not limited to):

-In addition, interests other than monetary and any funding (non-financial interests) should be declared if they are relevant to readers.
-Personal relationships or conflicting interests directly or indirectly related to research, as well as professional interests or personal opinions that may impact your research, are examples of these.
+In addition to monetary interests and funding, authors must disclose non-financial interests that may be relevant to readers.
+This includes personal relationships or conflicting interests directly or indirectly related to research, as well as professional affiliations or personal opinions that may influence a study’s results.

 DISCLOSURE STATEMENT

-All conflict of interest disclosure forms are collected by the corresponding author.
+All conflict-of-interest disclosure forms must be collected and submitted by the corresponding author.
 It is sufficient for the corresponding author to sign the disclosure form on behalf of all authors in author collaborations when legal agreements for representation allow it.
-The templates of the form can be found here.
+The template of the disclosure form can be found here.

 ICMJE disclosure form